Becoming Bar/Bat Mitzvah at Temple Emanu-El

 - Morning minyan (7:30am weekdays, 8:30am Sundays and statutory holidays)

 Please check our calendar for current service details.

 We recognize that the Grade 7 year is full of celebration for our students and their peers!
 Therefore we allow our students to count up to three (3) b’nei mitzvah services at another synagogue toward this requirement.

 However, in order for our b’nei mitzvah students to gain a level of comfort with our Torah service, we require that their service attendance includes at least four (4) Shabbat Morning Services at Temple.

 Students can retrieve their service attendance card from our little blue box on the bima, and hand it to Robin or Rabbi Landsberg after the service.
-Attendance is tracked on our “Torah Board” in the school administration office.
+Attendance is tracked on our “Torah Board” in Robin’s office.
 Have a look!